nus-cs2103-AY2324S1/tp/docs/team/jason-raiin.md

   - Reviewed PRs

 - **Enhancements to existing features**:
-  - Add tags to meetings
   - Convert `Tag` to factory class with no duplicates
-  - Added `Status` field to meetings
   - Duplicate contacts: added checks for duplicate emails and phones
   - Email format: Improved Regex for email field
   - `ParseException`: Improved throwing, handling, and display of parsing exceptions